-We see lots of children with suspected infections.
-Modern microbiology techniques have opened up a huge array of tests: some new and expensive, but we are often still reliant on good old fashion microscopy and culture.
+We see many children with suspected infections.
+Modern microbiology techniques have opened up a huge array of tests, some new and expensive, but we are often still reliant on good old-fashioned microscopy and culture.

-With so many tests so readily available, we need to think hard about diagnostic stewardship.
+With so many tests readily available, we need to think hard about diagnostic stewardship.
 This means testing the right patients for the right reasons.
-We must be wary of over-diagnosis, preventing confusion, anxiety or unnecessary treatment, and making choices that represent good value.
-Many tests can be expensive and are often not necessary to make management decisions.
+We must be wary of overdiagnosis, prevent confusion, anxiety, or unnecessary treatment, and make choices that represent good value.
+Many tests can be expensive and often unnecessary when making management decisions.

-With that in mind, let’s take a look at some of the most common diagnostic tests for infections, and when we should (or shouldn’t!) be deploying them.
+With that in mind, let’s examine some of the most common diagnostic tests for infections and when we should (or shouldn’t!) deploy them.

 Urine dips and MC&S